The strong form of deformable solids is given by the Cauchy momentum equation

 Constitutive equation

-Generalized Hooke’s law defines the relation between the stress and strain components:
+Generalized Hooke’s law defines the relation between the stress and strain components

 where C is a fourth-order elasticity tensor and ε is the strain tensor.